MicroTAC: US digital models

 Several digital models were produced for the US markets.
 One was the short-lived Micro DIGITAL model that operated on the AMPS and TDMA networks, and was similar in appearance to the Alpha model.
 The MicroTAC Lite was also available for the TDMA network.
 The other was the MicroTAC Select 6000e, with a design based on the International 8700.
 The Select models had large-format backlit LCDs, similar to those found on the MicroTAC 3000e and A725, which operated on CDMA networks.

+In September 1996, Motorola introduced the MicroTAC SC-720, the first commercial CDMA 800 handset.
+In March 1997, the SC-925 was released as Motorola's first CDMA 1900 phone.
+February 1998 saw the release of MicroTAC SC-725.